bhauman/lein-figwheel/figwheel-repl/README.md

 by default.
 You will still be able to choose to broadcast an eval operation to all connected clients if you prefer.
-You can also provide a filter function when you create the Figwheel repl-env, to filter the connections to the set of connected clients you want an eval op to be sent to.
+You can also provide a filter function when you create the Figwheel repl-env, to filter the connections to the set of connected clients you want an eval operation to be sent to.

 ## Multiple REPL behavior